SumoLogic/sumologic-otel-collector/docs/upgrading.md

       - element 4
 ```

-If you have multiple config files with collector_fields key specified, only the value from the last file(alphabetically sorted order) will be present in effective configuration.
+If you have multiple config files with `collector_fields` key specified, only the value from the last file(**alphabetically** sorted order) will be present in effective configuration.
-So, for locally managed collectors, Please don't maintain collector_fields key in multiple configuration files and move them to a single file.
+So, for locally managed collectors, Please don't maintain `collector_fields` key in multiple configuration files and move them to a single file.

-Note: This applied only to collector_fields key, all other key behaviour will remain same.
+Note: This applies only to `collector_fields` key, all other key behaviour will remain the same.

 For more details regarding configuration structure and merge behaviour, see https://help.sumologic.com/docs/send-data/opentelemetry-collector/data-source-configurations/overview/#configuration-structure